Hong Kong Trade Development Council Trade Fairs: World Boutique

 World Boutique, Hong Kong is organised by the Hong Kong Trade Development Council (HKTDC) and held concurrently with the Hong Kong Fashion Week at the Hong Kong Convention and Exhibition Centre in January every year.
 It showcases the latest branded fashion products, designers' collections, fashion accessories, home fashion, and lifestyle products and small gifts.

+Hong Kong International Medical and Healthcare Fair

+The Hong Kong International Medical and Healthcare Fair is an annual fair that brings together firms and professionals in the areas of medical equipment and healthcare services.